QuiverTools/QuiverTools.jl/docs/src/tutorial.md

 My personal quiver, with adjacency matrix [0 3; 0 0]
 ```

-QuiverTools has several constructors in place for many common examples:
+QuiverTools has several constructors in place for many common examples.
+See
+[Constructors](@ref) for all the special constructors.

 ```julia-repl
 julia> kronecker_quiver(4)